Security Shift: From Cyber Threat Intelligence to Cyber Risk Intelligence

 Cyber risk intelligence aims to provide companies with complete visibility into their third-party risk — and how it can be reduced.

-Third-party cyber risk management (TPCRM) frameworks offer a way to centralize and standardize third-party risk analysis.
-When it comes to TPCRM, however, several challenges are common.
+Third-party risk management (TPRM) frameworks offer a way to centralize and standardize third-party risk analysis.
+When it comes to TPRM, however, several challenges are common.

 First is lack of investment.
-According to data from KPMG, 61% of financial firms say that TPCRM solutions are still undervalued in the enterprise.
-As a result, TPCRM programs may not get the funding and support they need to effectively address emerging threats.
+According to data from KPMG, 61% of financial firms say that TPRM solutions are still undervalued in the enterprise.
+As a result, third-party risk management programs may not get the funding and support they need to effectively address emerging threats.

-Next is a lack of visibility — 59% of businesses say they're frustrated by the lack of visibility offered by current TPCRM solutions, which could increase overall breach risk.
-30% point to issues with integration and deployment, while another 29% say they lack the appropriate skills to make best use of TPCRM.
+Next is a lack of visibility — 59% of businesses say they're frustrated by the lack of visibility offered by current TPRM solutions, which could increase overall breach risk.
+30% point to issues with integration and deployment, while another 29% say they lack the appropriate skills to effectively manage third-party risks.

 Concerns are also emerging around inconsistent reporting and analysis.
 Here's why: If every vendor has its own process for risk intelligence documentation, enterprises are left trying to translate multiple sets of results into a single, cohesive whole — making it more likely for security teams to miss the telltale signs of attack.